Year 2025 AGM Reports For AGM held on 9th May 2026

 Electoral Roll were eligible to vote at either meeting

-2. Apologies: None
+2. Apologies: Four

 4. There were no matters arising.

-5. Nomination forms for the post of Churchwardens had been on the church notice board
+5. Nomination forms for the post of Churchwardens had been on the church notice board and also available online via the Secretary.

-No nominations had been received, Therefore The Vicar advised there will be two vacancies
+No nominations had been received, Therefore the Vicar advised there will be two vacancies

-6. The meeting closed at 11.20 am.
+6. The meeting closed at 11.20am.

 The Annual Parochial Church Meeting